sepiphy/laravel-testing-tool/README.md

-## About

-Provide the environment to test Laravel Framework core code.
+The environment to test Laravel Framework core code.

 ## Requirements